oneonlyzero/CTF-Writeup/2024/WolvCTF2024.md

 **Event :  Saturday, 16 March 2024, 07:00 AM MYT — Monday, 18 March 2024, 07:00 AM MYT | Oragnizer : WolvSec**<br>

-**Appreciation: Congrats To The team for secure 23th from 300++ teams, here i share a few writeup as a proof of the teamwork**
+**Appreciation: Congrats To The team for secure 23th from 300++ teams, Here i would like to share the OSINT Chall from the CTF mentioned.**

 <p align="center">